clenser/faceturret/README.md

 ## License
 This project is open source and available under the MIT License.

-## Acknowledgements
-Special thanks to Shubham Santosh for the initial concept and implementation of the Face Tracker using OpenCV and Arduino.

 ## Contact
 For any queries or issues, please open an issue on the GitHub repository or contact the maintainers directly.